serialport/node-serialport/README.md

 ***

 Imagine a world where you can write JavaScript to control blenders, lights, security systems, or even robots.
 Yes, I said robots.
-That world is here and now with node-serialport.
+That world is here and now with node serialport.
 It provides a very simple interface to the low level serial port code necessary to program [Arduino](http://www.arduino.cc/) chipsets, [X10](http://www.smarthome.com/manuals/protocol.txt) wireless communications, or even the rising [Z-Wave](http://www.z-wave.com/modules/ZwaveStart/) and [Zigbee](http://www.zigbee.org/) standards.
 The physical world is your oyster with this goodie.
 For a full break down of why we made this, please read [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics).

 ***